Welcome to the Sea Girt Police Department

-The Sea Girt Police Department is under the command of Chief Kevin T. Davenport.
+The Sea Girt Police Department is under the command of Chief Justin E. Macko.
 The Department staffs twelve full-time time police officers and is supplemented by part-time special officers who are assigned patrol or special duties as needed.

-The Sea Girt Police Department is an accredited agency through the New Jersey State Association of Chiefs of Police Law Enforcement Accreditaiton Program.
+The Sea Girt Police Department is an accredited agency through the New Jersey State Association of Chiefs of Police Law Enforcement Accreditation Program.

 Body Cameras Deployed

-The Sea Girt Police Department has deployed body camera on most of our uniformed officer.
+The Sea Girt Police Department has deployed body cameras on all of our uniformed officers.
 Click here to read more about our body camera program.